xneelo/elk-spike/README.md

   * Select `@timestamp` under `Time Filter field name`
   * Click `Create index pattern`
 * Now browse Kibana Discover to verify that you can see your dummy entry: http://localhost:5601/app/kibana#/discover

+You can now start logging to `localhost:16500` to observe the behaviour of the logger when Logstash does not drop connections, or to `localhost:16600` to observe the behaviour of the logger when an aggressive proxy is in front of Logstash (as is the case with Logit).
+Logger writes that occur more than 30 seconds since the last successful write will be lost to an `Errno::EPIPE` exception.